-- without specifying any terms or period of repayment. - of Section 185 and 186 of the Companies Act, 2013 ("the Act") have been complied with. - clause 3(v) of the Order is not applicable. - (vi) According to the information and explanations given to us, the Central Government has not prescribed the maintenance applicable. - (vii) (a) the year since effective 1 July 2017, these statutory dues has been subsumed into GST.
+- (f) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment. - (iv) According to the information and explanations given to us and on the basis of our examination of records of the Company, in respect of investments made and loans, guarantees and security given by the Company, in our opinion the provisions of Section 185 and 186 of the Companies Act, 2013 ("the Act") have been complied with. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
+Accordingly, clause 3(v) of the Order is not applicable. - (vi) According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Act for the services provided by it.
+Accordingly, clause 3(vi) of the Order is not applicable. - (vii) (a) The Company does not have liability in respect of Service tax, Duty of excise, Sales tax and Value added tax during the year since effective 1 July 2017, these statutory dues has been subsumed into GST.